When it comes to measuring the success of an event, it’s imperative to plan ahead.

 Not only will effective event measurement demonstrate achievement of goals and objectives, it will also give you invaluable insight as you begin to strategize the design of your next event.

 That is, of course, only if you’re measuring the right success factors.
-Ask yourself these questions to identify the true metrics that guide your event toward success and prove event impact.
+Ask yourself these five questions to identify the true metrics that guide your event toward success and prove event impact.

 1. What event objectives are you planning to measure?